mfaisalakram/mfaisalakram/README.md

 <h1>Hi 👋, I'm Welcome!
 Take a seat and have some tea (or coffee if you prefer)! 👋🍵☕</h1>
 <h3>Software Engineer @DevsSpace</h3>

+<h3>About Me</h3>
+<p>I am an incredibly passionate, experienced Software Engineer based out of pakistan.
+Currently, I'm performing full-stack development at DevsSpace.
+With a proven track record of building 10+ websites, CRMs, and CMAs for the top 1% of international real estate teams, I'm always looking forward to working on software projects that showcase my skills while providing deep learning experiences.
+I find the process of collaborating and learning new skills/tools to improve and build upon software projects an immensely satisfying, fulfilling experience.

+Throughout the COVID-19 pandemic, I worked as a healthcare giver and housing case manager; providing me insight into the importance of software in my role throughout the pandemic.
+Recently, I worked as a Software Project Manager for Brivity, a real estate software company building software for the top 1% of international real estate teams.
+As of now, I have fully shifted back into my life-long passion, software engineering.
+Currently, I am seeking to bring my skills to an innovative tech company with global reach.

+On a more personal level, I have always been interested in software and tech from a young age, as many children growing up in the 2000s were.
+However, the "why" and "how" aspects of the tech I interacted with intrigued me the most.
+Eventually, this led to my first attempt at modifying a video game, Half-Life, at the age of 6.
+In all my wisdom, I utterly destroyed those poor files and was bewildered when it would crash on startup...
+Luckily, I have learned a lot since that first modification and am now working on several modding projects across multiple Bethesda franchises such as The Elder Scrolls and the Fallout series!</p>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=mfaisalakram&label=Profile%20views&color=0e75b6&style=flat" alt="mfaisalakram" /> </p>

 <p align="left"> <a href="https://twitter.com/faisalakra18270" target="blank"><img src="https://img.shields.io/twitter/follow/faisalakra18270?logo=twitter&style=for-the-badge" alt="faisalakra18270" /></a> </p>